PEP, PreP, and PrEP 2-1-1

 2. How can I get medication for HIV prophylaxis?

-If you are eligible, we will prescribe you the medication that you can fill in your pharmacy of choice.
+After full evaluation of your past medical history we will prescribe you the medication that you can fill in your pharmacy of choice.
 Please be advised, we strictly follow CDC guidelines and it is recommended to have full STD check and routine blood work to evaluate your kidneys and liver functions for safe prescribing.
 The process is very simple and our patients are satisfied with the fast and easy services prior to starting Truvada.

 It’s a good question and it depends on a couple of factors.
 Based on evidences, PrEP strategy works for anal sex only.
 It does not show to be effective for vaginal sex or oral sex.